Incident DetailsCause of Death:

 Officer Hawkins was assigned to the East District.
-She was survived by her four brothers, four sisters and parents.
+She was single and survived by her parents, four brothers and four sisters.

-• Officer Hawkins is the second known female law enforcement line of duty death in Indiana.
+• Officer Hawkins is the third known female law enforcement line of duty death in Indiana.

 The responsibilities of the Indianapolis Police Department (1854–2006) are now under the jurisdiction of the Indianapolis Metropolitan Police Department.